 What happens if you get a DUI in Illinois?

-Getting arrested for DUI in Illinois means you will face a criminal charge and automatic Statutory Summary Suspension of your driving privileges.
+If you are arrested for DUI in Illinois, you face both a criminal charge and an automatic Statutory Summary Suspension of your driver’s license.
 A first-time DUI can result in jail time, fines, license revocation, mandatory alcohol education or treatment, and installation of a Breath Alcohol Ignition Interlock Device (BAIID).

 Can you still drive after a DUI in Illinois?